otmohamedpccc/CIS-106-/notes/FinalNotes.md

 * grep -o only display the string matched

 ^ in the beginning is a reg expression that tells grep to give lines that start with specified word
-$ is the same but finds the specfied word at the end
+$ is the same but finds the specified word at the end

 ## I/O redirection
 * can redirect the input and output of command to and from files as well as connect multiple commands together into powerful command pipelines
-* The commands learned so far generatie 2 types of output
+* The commands learned so far generate 2 types of output
   * The result of the command
   * Error when the command does not run
-  * since every thing in linuc is a file, thes programs send rher output to a file called STDOUT and error messages to STDERR
+  * since every thing in linux is a file, thes programs send the output to a file called STDOUT and error messages to STDERR
-  * These files arelinked to the sceen by defualt which means that they are not saved into a file but instead disaplayed in the terminal
+  * These files are linked to the screen by default which means that they are not saved into a file but instead displayed in the terminal
-  * Input is sent ti STDIN and is attacheh to the keyboard in the same way that STDOUT and STDERR are attached to the display by default
+  * Input is sent ti STDIN and is attached to the keyboard in the same way that STDOUT and STDERR are attached to the display by default
   * I/O redirection allows us to change where output goes and where input comes from

   Standard File Descriptors